cn-dp/K8s-Avamar/README.md

 consume storage.
 This storage could be NFS, iSCSI, or cloud-provider-specific storage.
 It is common that users need to back up the PersistentVolumes data, however there is a gap for doing so.
-Avamar provides a solution to overcome this gap by providing an efficient way for backing up PersistentVolumes data.
+Avamar provides a solution to overcome this gap by providing an efficient way of performing file level backups of PersistentVolumes data.

 **Why Avamar:**